lightlace/cpp-docs.de-de/docs/standard-library/basic-istream-class.md

 ### <a name="parameters"></a>Parameter

-`Ch` Ein Zeichen zurück in den Stream zu versetzen.
+*CH* ein Zeichen zurück in den Stream zu versetzen.

 ### <a name="return-value"></a>Rückgabewert